QED0711/spiccato-react/README.md

 ### useSpiccatoState

-`useSpiccatoState` is a hook, and therefore is designed to simplify you code inside a functional component.
+`useSpiccatoState` is a hook, and therefore is designed to simplify your code inside a functional component.
 If you are looking for a fast, efficient, and simply way to access your `spiccato` state inside a functional component, `useSpiccatoState` is a good choice.
 However, it's important to note that basic react component execution principles still hold true. `useSpiccatoState` will not cause unnecessary re-executions of your component, but if the parent component updates, the child component will fire again.
 In the even that you truly want the component to re-execute only when the `spiccato` state changes, you should use the `subscribe` HOC.

 ### subscribe